wandb/docs/docs/guides/hosting/how-to-guides/operator.md

 ## Pre-baked in Cloud Terraform modules

-The W&B Kubernetes Operator is pre-baked with the official W&B cloud-specific Terraform Modules with the following versions:
+The W&B Kubernetes Operator is pre-baked with official W&B cloud-specific Terraform Modules with the following versions:

 | Terraform Module                                 | Version |
 | ------------------------------------------------ | ------- |